Dripless02/gitulyse/docs/proposal/proposal.md

 ### Introduction

 The project is a code reporting/summarizing tool which uses git functions such as "git webhooks" to parse information and metrics to a webapp/dashboard.
 The webapp/dashboard will display the information in a user friendly way.
-The project will be written in Python and will use the Flask framework.
+The project will be written in ___.
 The project will be useful for persons who want to see the progress of contributors to a git repository.

 ### Outline